nuumz/f1ow-ui/web/docs/08-multiple-connections-architecture-mode.md

 # Multiple Connections in Architecture Mode

+> Canonical spec: See `08-connection-spec.md` for consolidated rules and rendering details.

 ## 🎯 Overview

 The f1ow Workflow Engine now supports multiple connections between nodes in **Architecture Mode**, specifically designed to accommodate legacy systems with multiple endpoints and complex architectural patterns.